redhat-openstack/packstack/docs/packstack.rst

 **CONFIG_NOVA_KS_PW**
     Password to use for the Compute service to authenticate with the Identity service.

+**CONFIG_NOVA_MANAGE_FLAVORS**
+    Whether or not Packstack should manage a default initial set of Nova flavors.
+Defaults to 'y'.

 **CONFIG_NOVA_SCHED_CPU_ALLOC_RATIO**
     Overcommitment ratio for virtual to physical CPUs.
 Specify 1.0 to disable CPU overcommitment.